 All casino games are games of chance, meaning the outcome is mostly determined by how it is designed.
 In nearly all cases, the house holds an advantage.
 However, there are some casino games- such as blackjack – where skill can increase your chances of winning, or at the very least, decrease the house advantage to nearly zero.

-Blackjack is a card game which is played against the house, with the ultimate objective being to create a hand whose total sum adds up to 21, or nearest thereto, as well as to beat the dealer’s hand.
+Blackjack is a card game that is played against the house, with the ultimate objective being to create a hand whose total sum adds up to 21, or nearest thereto, as well as to beat the dealer’s hand.
 If the total exceeds 21, the hand goes bust.

-Blackjack can be played in multi-hand format, as a Live Blackjack option and is also a popular tournament game.
+Blackjack can be played in a multi-hand format, as a Live Blackjack option and is also a popular tournament game.